maoshenl/StarSampler/README.md

 om1 = om.OM(**model_param)

 # Use OM conditional sampler
-#@param Phi_table_steps: number of steps that calculates the potential for interpolation (1e5 is good).
+#@param Phi_table_steps: number of steps that calculates the potential for
+#                        interpolation.
+(1e5 is good)
-#@param GQ_table_steps: number of steps that calculates the G(Q) function for interpolation,
+#@param GQ_table_steps: number of steps that calculates the G(Q) function for
-#   and take derivative.
+#                       interpolation and take derivatives.
 (1000 is sufficent)
-#@param proposal_steps: number of steps to calculate to construct the proposal density of
+#@param proposal_steps: number of steps to calculate to construct the proposal
-#   both r and Q distribution.
+#                       density of both r and Q distribution.
 (1000 is sufficient)

 OM_conditional_output = om.conditional_sample(samplesize=Nstars, \
     Phi_table_steps=1e5, GQ_table_steps=1000, proposal_steps = 1000, r_vr_vt=True)